michelleahuang/Covid19-Visualization-Map/README.md

 ## Implementation Timeline

 - **Thursday Afternoon and Weekend**: Finish setting up project, including getting Webpack up and running.
 Create world globe and add its functionalities with countries.
 Import and clean/process data from COVID API.
 Create instructions box.
 - **Monday**: Create line graph for each country for 2020.
-Create buttons for 2021 and 2021.
+Create button for 2020 graph.
 - **Tuesday**: Create line graph for each country for 2021.
+Create button for 2021 graph.
 - **Wednesday**: Work on CSS styling.
 - **Thursday**: Debug, continue working on styling, and add in nav links for LinkedIn and Github repo.
 Make site mobile friendly if there's time.